ss-gsync/tree-risk-pro/tree_ml/docs/DEPLOYMENT.md

 > This is the deployment guide for the Tree ML project, including the dashboard, backend components, and ML model server.

 This guide provides instructions for deploying the Tree ML system on a Google Cloud Platform (GCP) T4 GPU instance for unified deployment.
+It has been thoroughly tested to ensure the GPU-accelerated model server works correctly.

 ## Deployment Summary